Macbeth (2015 film): Costumes

 Costume designer Jacqueline Durran was in charge of the costumes for the film.
 Durran took reference from a book called the Tilke, which is a sort of encyclopaedia of folk costume, compiled and illustrated in the 1920s by a German artist and ethnographer, Max Tilke.

 Release

 Director and stars promoting the film at the 2015 Cannes Film Festival.

-In October 2013, The Weinstein Company acquired distribution rights to the film.
-Macbeth premiered at the 2015 Cannes Film Festival on 23 May 2015 and was released in the United Kingdom on 2 October 2015 and in France on 18 November.
-The film had a limited release in the United States across five theatres in New York, Los Angeles and San Francisco on 4 December 2015, before expanding theatres on 11 December.
+In October 2013, The Weinstein Company acquired North American distribution rights to the film after a bidding war with Fox Searchlight.
+StudioCanal handled the distribution in the United Kingdom and France.

+Macbeth premiered at the 2015 Cannes Film Festival on 23 May 2015, where it competed for the Palme d'Or, and was released in the United Kingdom on 2 October 2015, and in France in 98 theaters on 18 November.
+The film had a limited release in the United States across five theatres in New York, Los Angeles and San Francisco on 4 December 2015, before expanding to a total of 108 theaters on 11 December.
 The film was released in the Philippines by Pioneer Films on 13 January 2016.